Massy Foundation

-It supported a Dental Health Promotion Project for Secondary School Students in Barbados in November 2018 by donated just under BDS$23000.
+The Massy Foundation supported a Dental Health Promotion Project for Secondary School Students in Barbados in November 2018 by donating just under BDS$23000.
 It provided $143,983 to fund the Barbados Diabetes Reversal/Remission Study 2.

 It was one of the sponsors of the National Secondary Schools Entrepreneurship competition in Trinidad in 2018.

-Following Hurricane Maria in 2017 it supported Caribbean Life Management Solutions to visit Dominica.
+Following Hurricane Maria in 2017, the Massy Foundation supported Caribbean Life Management Solutions to visit Dominica.

 It provides financial support to the Wheelchair Foundation of Barbados and the Heart & Stroke Foundation of Barbados.